Danny Graves: Houston Astros

-Danny Graves was inducted into the Cincinnati Reds Hall of Fame on July 15, 2023, for his successful career.

 Broadcasting career

 Graves is now a baseball analyst on 120 Sports, "The Rally" on Bally Sports network, MLB.com, MLB Network Radio Sirius XM, and ESPN Radio.
 He joined the Reds Radio Network to do color commentary for select games in 2018.

 Personal life

 Graves is married with two children and has four children from a previous marriage.

+He has made a number of trips back to Vietnam for post-war goodwill purposes, family reconnection and introduced the game of baseball to the Vietnamese public to whom the sports was largely foreign.
+Most notably, Graves led a baseball-focused goodwill tour organized by the Vietnam Veterans Memorial Fund (VVMF) in January 2006, in which he held clinics in a number of locations in Vietnam, opening a newly built baseball field sponsored by the VVMF and Major League Baseball in Quang Tri province, which was the first in the country.
+As of April 2026, the field has been largely repurposed for soccer and athletics.